 But will you be able to learn about the local culture of these cities or countries by visiting landmarks?
 Probably not, because you will be mostly surrounded by tourists.
 The best way to learn about a new culture is to go off the beaten path and meet locals.

-Here are some top ways to experience local culture.
+Here are some top ways to immerse yourself in a different culture.

 1. Read up about the travel destination before you arrive

 Every country is different, so start learning about your destination even before you visit.
-Carry out extensive research to raise the LEVEL of knowledge about culture.
-You can start your learning by checking for online events about art and culture, reading travel blogs, books, novels, and travel guides, as well as watching documentaries, movies, and YouTube videos.
+Carry out extensive research to raise your cultural understanding.
+You can start your learning online, by checking for events about art and culture, reading travel blogs, as well as watching documentaries, movies, and YouTube videos.
+Books and novels set in the location, as well as travel guides like Lonely Planet, can give you even more cultural insights.

 Research is essential if you want to avoid making faux pas.
-Did you know that not everyone is comfortable with a handshake?
-Find out how they greet each other and whether making eye contact might be an issue.
+Did you know that not everyone is comfortable with a handshake or direct eye contact?
+Find out how they greet each other.
 Check whether it is okay to hug your host or give a kiss on the cheek.

-The more you know about accepted and expected behavior before you arrive in the country, the more confident you will feel while engaging with the locals.
+The more you know about accepted and expected behavior before you arrive in a country, the more confident you will feel while engaging with the locals.

 2. Try local food